-Shed stains are a great way to restore or change the appearance of sheds, new and old.
+Shed stains are a great way to restore, change and enhance the appearance of garden sheds, summerhouses, work studios and more.
 The term ‘shed stain’ can mean many things and depending on which type of stain is being used, will offer varying degrees of protection against mould, algae, wood rot, weathering, moisture, and insect attack.

 Types of shed stain